michael-ross-ven/vengeance/README.md

 ## Managing tabular data shouldn't be complicated.

-If values are stored in a matrix, it should be just like interacting with a simple list of lists, staying very close to Python's native data structures.
-There shouldn't be any need for massive or complicated libraries just to help manage this kind of data.
+Values stored as list of lists shouldn't require a massive or complex library just to help manage the data.
+There shouldn't be a need to diverge very much from Python's native data structures and iteration syntax.

-One nice-to-have, however, would be to have row values accessible by column names instead of by integer indices, eg
+One nice-to-have, however, would be to make each row in the matrix accessible by column names instead of by integer indices, eg

     for row in matrix:
         row.field_a

     for row in matrix:
         row[17]              (did I count those columns correctly? what if the columns get re-ordered later on?)

 #### Two possible approaches for implementing this nice-to-have are:

 1) Convert rows to dictionaries (a JSON-like approach)

-    Using duplicate dictionary instances for every row has a high memory footprint, makes renaming or modifying columns an expensive operation, and when needing to access values by numerical index, requires a conversion of the data into dictionary keys and values, eg
+    However, using duplicate dictionary instances for every row has a high memory footprint, makes renaming or modifying columns an expensive operation, and when needing to access values by numerical index, requires a conversion of the data into dictionary keys and values

+    eg
         [
             {'col_a': 1, 'col_b': 'b', 'col_c': 'c'},
             {'col_a': 2, 'col_b': 'b', 'col_c': 'c'},